jack0817/AsyncStore/README.md

 }
 ```

-*Coming Soon!*

 ### 4. Creating a Single Source of Truth

-Stores can be bound to other stores.
+Stores can be bound to other stores to create a Single Source of Truth.

 ```swift
 struct SSOT: ViewModifier {